leothebeagle/Yoga-Sessions/notes.md

 - [x] Add links to link up all the pages.
 - [x] Use partials in your views.
 - [x] Fix up the favoriting mechanism.
-- Fix up your routes.
-Should probably get rid of all the default routes for sessions that come with devise.
-Use custom routes for handling sessions.
 - Refactor.
 - Implement bootstrap to style everything.